-In day treatment, our experienced team of professionals at Rogers Behavioral Health, led by a board-certified adult psychiatrists and psychologists, will help you or your child reduce symptoms and gain the tools needed for success on your journey.
-We offer two levels of specialized outpatient care for children, adolescents and adults:
+In outpatient care, our experienced team of professionals, led by board-certified adult psychiatrists and psychologists, will help you or your child reduce symptoms and gain the tools needed for success on your journey.

-We take the same evidence-based approach to care we use in our more intensive programs as we work with you or your child in daily therapy for several weeks, depending on your program.
-You remain connected to family and, if undergoing intensive outpatient treatment, you can continue with work or school.
-Components of therapy may vary by program, but often include:
+We take the same evidence-based approach to treatment we use in our more intensive care as we work with you or your child in daily therapy for several weeks, depending on your treatment.
+You remain connected to family and, if undergoing intensive outpatient care, you can continue with work or school.
+Components of therapy may vary by treatment plan, but often include:

-While the programs may vary, the goal remains the same for all: providing you with an individual treatment plan that gives you the tools to gain insight into your behaviors and feelings, letting you set realistic goals and develop new skills for success.
+While the treatment plans may vary, the goal remains the same for all: providing you with an individual plan that gives you the tools to gain insight into your behaviors and feelings, letting you set realistic goals and develop new skills for success.

-Rogers offers several specialized outpatient programs to address a variety of needs, particularly for children and adolescents.
+Rogers offers several types of specialized outpatient care to address a variety of complex mental health needs, particularly for children and adolescents.

 These programs provide a range of proven therapies in a structured setting as well as nutritional health and wellness education.
 A board-certified psychiatrist provides medication management and medical monitoring.
 Our goal is to help you reduce symptoms and improve daily functioning while you remain connected with family and other social support systems.

-If you have a child on the autism spectrum who also experiences anxiety or mood disorders or other conditions such as obsessive-compulsive disorder (OCD), a unique partial hospital program now offered at Rogers Behavioral Health–Tampa Bay provides a specific focus on your child's special needs.
+If you have a child on the autism spectrum who also experiences anxiety or mood disorders or other conditions such as obsessive-compulsive disorder (OCD), our unique partial hospitalization care provides a specific focus on your child's special needs.
 An intensive CBT foundation of care plus related therapies, such as exposure therapy, behavioral activation, and elements of DBT, are supported by family and social skills coaching, experiential therapy and medication management.